-GSB: Considering sports-related revenues are only 1% I’d say you are making a significant impact already.
-Taking a macro view of the Green + Sports intersection, how do think the sports industry is doing overall?
+GSB: Considering sports-related revenues are only one percent I’d say you are making a significant impact already.
+Taking a macro view of the Green & Sports intersection, how do think the sports industry is doing overall?

 GSB: Could teams add a “Carbon Fee” onto the ticket price and then offset that carbon?

 Val: Absolutely.
 We explored this, and quickly learned there is a lot of red tape involved in ticketing, beyond BEF’s ability to solve.

 GSB: My bet is that if there’s a way for sponsors to help sports teams mitigate transportation-related carbon footprint, BEF will be in the middle of it.
 I look forward to hearing more about this in the coming months.